Letter to the Sun Belt

 Central US is now getting worst of the drought.
 Corn crops are stressed, rivers are running low

-Experts say the drought in the central U.S. is the worst since at least 2012, and in some areas, is drawing comparisons to the 1988 drought that devastated corn,…Continue readingCentral US is now getting worst of the drought.
+Experts say the drought in the central U.S. is the worst since at least 2012, and in some areas, is drawing comparisons to the 1988 drought that devastated corn, wheat and…Continue readingCentral US is now getting worst of the drought.
 Corn crops are stressed, rivers are running low

 France badly hit by climate change and ill-prepared

 France is being badly hit by climate change, is not prepared for its effects and is failing to sufficiently reduce its emissions, an independent climate body warned.
-The record…Continue readingFrance badly hit by climate change and ill-prepared
+The record heat and…Continue readingFrance badly hit by climate change and ill-prepared

 Iraq’s oil boom blamed for worsening water crisis in drought-hit south

 To help extract oil, companies pump large quantities of water into the ground.
-For each barrel of oil, many of which are later exported to Europe, up to three…Continue readingIraq’s oil boom blamed for worsening water crisis in drought-hit south
+For each barrel of oil, many of which are later exported to Europe, up to three barrels of…Continue readingIraq’s oil boom blamed for worsening water crisis in drought-hit south

 Global warming made Horn of Africa drought possible: WWA study